 1. Select the Weight

-Choose weights that challenge your handgrip strength while allowing you to maintain proper form.
+I advise selecting weights that not only challenge your handgrip strength but also allow you to maintain proper form.

 2. Pick Up the Weights